Curriculum Guide

 In order to graduate, 19.25 credits are required.
 In order to earn a Winsor School diploma, an Upper School student must complete:

-• Three years of a language, completed by the end of Class VII
+- Three years of a world language, completed by the end of Class VII.

-• Three years of math, completed by the end of Class VII (including Algebra 2, Geometry, and Precalculus)
+- Three years of math, completed by the end of Class VII.

-• Two and a half years of history, completed by the end of Class VII (one year of world history in Class V, one year of U.S. history in Class VI, and a one-semester global studies history course in Class VII)
+- Two and a half years of history, completed by the end of Class VII (including one year in Class V, one year of United States history in Class VI, and one semester of an interdisciplinary history global studies course in Class VII or the fall of Class VIII).

-• Two and a half years of science, completed by the end of Class VII (one year of biology in Class V, one year of chemistry in Class VI, and one semester of physics in Class VII)
+- Two and a half years of science, completed by the end of Class VII (including one year of biology in Class V, one year of chemistry in Class VI, and one semester of physics in Class VII).

-• 1.25 credits of performing or visual arts .75 credits must be completed by the end of sophomore year.
+- 1.25 credits of performing or visual arts, completed by the middle of Class VIII, 0.75 of which must be completed by the end of Class VI.

 Class V

-All students must take one year of history, English, Algebra 2 or Geometry, Biology, a language, and one semester of health.
+All students must take one year of history, English, algebra 2 or geometry, biology, a world language, and one semester of health.
 Students typically take a course in visual or performing arts during one or both semesters.
-Additionally students may choose to take a minor elective in computer science.
+Additionally students may choose to take a minor elective in computer science or STEM.

 Class VI